 They showed that the costs of exceeded customer expectations are high, while the payoffs are minimal.

-The authors found that the the ease of having your problems resolved was a much better predictor for satisfaction than the exceeding of expectations.
+The authors found that the the ease of having your problems resolved was a much better predictor for satisfaction than having expectations exceeded.
 Improve the customer experience by easifying your customer’s journey.

 Social media has had an immense impact on the relationship between business and customer.
 Where before, a great or poor service experience would maybe be shared with the closest family and friends, social media offered an outlet and reach to potentially millions of people.

 Because of that, it’s the perfect place to hear what your customers are really thinking about you.
 If you have the right tools to track this, that is.

 Facebook and Twitter are of course relevant platforms to track, but also platforms like Quora, Yelp, TripAdvisor, etc.

 Some helpful tools: